 When Cpl.
 M. J. Robeson of the United Earth Systems Marines comes to in her quarters aboard the starship Alliance, she discovers that she is the only member of the crew conscious while a lone unidentified intruder has invaded the ship.
 A brutal cat-and-mouse battle ensues between Robeson and the intruder for control over the starship, with the fate of hundreds of Robeson's crewmates hanging in the balance.

-“Finders Keepers” was originally published in Full-Throttle Space Tales #3: Space Grunts, edited by Dayton Ward.
+“Finders Keepers” was first published in Full-Throttle Space Tales #3: Space Grunts, edited by Dayton Ward.
 As you can tell from the title of the anthology, the theme was “military in space.”
-My story was originally written for the Star Trek: Strange New Worlds contest and featured Tuvok aboard Voyager.
+But my story was originally written for the Star Trek: Strange New Worlds contest and featured Tuvok aboard Voyager.
 Needless to say, it didn’t win the contest.
 I then reworked it into the B story of a pitch for the Starfleet Corps of Engineers series, this time with Commander Corsi, chief of security of the da Vinci, facing off with the hijacker.
 The pitch didn’t have much of a chance, because that book series was cancelled.
-Since there’s no other market for Star Trek short stories, it was kind of an orphan until Space Grunts came along and gave me the inspiration to rewrite it (again).
+Since there’s no other market for Star Trek short stories, it was a bit of an orphan until Space Grunts came along and gave me the inspiration to rewrite it (yet again).
 Space Grunts eventually went out of print when the publisher went out of business, and that’s when I first made the e-book available.
-But then the story reappeared in print in Maximum Velocity: The Best of Full-Throttle Space Tales from a new publisher, the latest developement for a story with a convoluted history.
-The excerpt below is the opening paragraph.
+But then the story reappeared in print in Maximum Velocity: The Best of Full-Throttle Space Tales from a new publisher, and now it’s included in my short story collection The Sad Rains of Mars, the latest developement for a story with quite a convoluted history.
+The excerpt below is the opening scene.

 Finders Keepers